 The creation of Cloudflare Workers or Cloudflare Pages accounts/projects using subdomains that include deceptive or offensive terms or names of other businesses, organizations, or individuals is prohibited.
-If Cloudflare determines that you are engaging in this activity it may suspend or terminate your account immediately.
-The use of the Service for phishing schemes is prohibited.
+If Cloudflare determines that you are engaging in this activity it may suspend or terminate your account and/or project(s) immediately.
+The use of the Services for phishing schemes is prohibited.

 Cloudflare may change Cloudflare Workers/Pages subdomain names for any or no reason.
 Cloudflare will attempt to provide you with at least one week prior notice for such change, unless the change is due to your violation of the terms governing your use of Cloudflare Workers and Cloudflare Pages.

 1. Acknowledgement of Relevant Legal Requirements

 In connection with your obligation to comply with all laws and regulations applicable to your use of Cloudflare Services as set out in the General Terms, you acknowledge that the content of the data you identify using the CSAM Scanning Tool may be subject to specific legal requirements which may include, but are not limited to, laws requiring the reporting of any facts or circumstances from which you obtain actual knowledge of an apparent violation of laws relating to Child Sexual Abuse Material (CSAM) to the National Center for Missing and Exploited Children (NCMEC) and/or a government agency in your jurisdiction.
 Any information that Cloudflare provides to you regarding the use of the CSAM Scanning Tool is not intended as legal advice and is not a substitute for the advice of your own legal counsel.

 2. Purpose limitation, Your instructions to Audit and report to NCMEC